I wish there were ten more books like Stretching the School Dollar.

 This is extremely unfortunate, because education is probably the most important state program, the most significant and consequential in terms of long-term impact on people’s lives, on our society, and on our economy and competitiveness.
 U.S. education is far from perfect; by many measures of educational achievement, we lag behind other advanced nations.
 We need to improve dramatically.
 But a lot more money is just not available.
 In fact, we need to do more with less.

 Which is why it’s so important now that we figure out how to spend education dollars more effectively.
 Stretching the School Dollar is very helpful in illuminating the challenges and the opportunities.
-(The book grew out of a January 2010 conference in Washington, DC.
-You can read earlier drafts of the chapters at the American Enterprise Institute conference website, along with transcripts of panel discussions.)

 One of the authors, Nathan Levenson, is the former superintendent of schools in Arlington, Massachusetts.
 He led Arlington to award-winning growth in academic achievement despite declining budgets.
 He explains how he did it, by challenging old ways of doing things and what he calls a "poverty mentality."
 He reallocated resources from clearly ineffective programs to focus district efforts on a few key priorities, including a common curriculum, professional development for teachers, and "an unrelenting focus on reading."
 These changes produced major gains in student achievement, but also angered laid-off crossing guards, redundant administrators sent back into the classroom, and others whose programs were cut or eliminated.
 In the end, Levenson faced fierce criticism, abuse and even threats against him and his family.
 Bruised and battered, he resigned after three years.
 But he has sensible suggestions on how other reform-minded superintendents might avoid his fate.